 - Funding requests can be for durations of up to 4 years.
 The allowed RII Track-2 FEC award amount depends on the number of participating EPSCoR jurisdictions.
-If institutions from two RII-eligible EPSCoR jurisdictions collaborate on a proposal, the award amount may not exceed \$1 million per year.
-If institutions from three or more RII-eligible EPSCoR jurisdictions collaborate on a proposal, the award amount may not exceed \$1.5 million per year. - Budgets should include sufficient funding for participation in annual jurisdictional and regional EPSCoR conferences, and in one kickoff meeting at the NSF Headquarters in year 1 only. - Budget should include support for NSF centralized project data collection activities (estimated at \$12,500 per year to be entered in budget line G.6:Other). - Budgets for participating institutions must be included as sub awards to the budget of the submitting institution.
-Only the budget of the submitting institution may include sub awards (i.e., no sub awards may appear in the budgets of sub awardee institutions).
-Each sub award must include a separate budget justification of no more than three pages (see PAPPG Chapter II section 2.g). - Subawards to institutions in non-EPSCoR jurisdictions are not allowed.
-NSF EPSCoR reserves the right to disallow any such costs prior to making an award. - Financial compensation for any external evaluator(s) involved in the project must be included in the budget of the submitting institution under NSF budget line G.3(Consultant Services).
+If organizations from two RII-eligible EPSCoR jurisdictions collaborate on a proposal, the award amount may not exceed \$1 million per year.
+If institutions from three or more RII-eligible EPSCoR jurisdictions collaborate on a proposal, the award amount may not exceed \$1.5 million per year - Budgets should include sufficient funding for participation in annual jurisdictional and regional EPSCoR conferences, and in one kickoff meeting for all PIs and all co-PIs at the NSF Headquarters in Year 1 only. - RII Track-2 projects are expected to host or facilitate project-wide meetings such as EPSCoR all-hands workshops and/or science symposia which include support for student (undergraduate and graduate as appropriate) participants of the RII Track-2 project. - Budgets for participating organizations must be included as subawards to the budget of the submitting organization.
+Only the budget of the submitting organization may include subawards (i.e., no subawards may appear in the budgets of sub awardee organizations).
+Each subaward must include a separate budget justification of no more than five pages (see PAPPG Chapter II section 2.g). - Subawards to institutions in non-EPSCoR jurisdictions are not allowed.
+NSF EPSCoR reserves the right to disallow any such costs prior to making an award. - An independent expert evaluator is required of all RII Track-2 projects.
+Financial compensation for any external evaluator(s) involved in the project must be included in the budget of the submitting organization under NSF budget line G.3(Consultant Services).
 No other form of financial compensation for external evaluation services is allowed.

-Proposals with budgets that departs from these instructions will be considered not responsive, and will be returned without review.
+Proposals with budgets that departs from these instructions will be considered not responsive and may be returned without review.